Plan your business IT systems

 - decision support systems - typically rely on databases to produce 'what-if' type of analysis

 - knowledge management systems - help businesses create, share and manage information, often collaboratively

 - transaction processing systems - automate routine transactions, such as billing, payroll, stock control, etc

 - office automation systems - enable processing of data and information in a productive, efficient way

 With all these systems, there are options to suit every kind of business.

 You can ask a solutions provider to build you a system tailored exactly to your needs.
 However, this can be expensive and smaller businesses often find that 'off-the-shelf' software may be more practical than trying to develop something bespoke.

-Cloud technology is on a rise.
-It provides businesses with a way of managing data, hardware and software requirements by using resources on the internet that are stored 'in the cloud'.
+Cloud computing provides businesses with a way of managing data, hardware and software requirements by using resources on the internet that are stored 'in the cloud'.
 This makes them accessible from any computer or mobile device with an internet connection and web browser.
-See cloud computing.